Dr. Marcel A. Behr

 The Research Institute of the McGill University Health Centre

-Dr. Behr is the Interim Director the McGill Interdisciplinary Initiative in Infection and Immunity (MI4) and the Interim director of the McGill Infectious Diseases Division.
-He was the founding Director of the McGill International TB Centre.
+Dr. Behr is the Director of the McGill Interdisciplinary Initiative in Infection and Immunity (MI4) and the Director of the McGill Infectious Diseases Division.
+He was the Founding Director of the McGill International TB Centre.

 Main areas of research: